-There are many things to love about drawing — among them the fact that you don’t need to be a professional in order to partake!
-Although setting out to draw something and not getting the results you had hoped for can be discouraging, drawing is just like any other craft in the sense that the more you do it, the better you’ll get.
+There are many things to love about drawing and sketching — among them the fact that you don’t need to be a professional in order to partake.
+Drawing or sketching for beginners is just like any other craft in the sense that the more you do it, the better you’ll get.

 1. Cool Stack of Donuts

-In the animal kingdom, lions are king so it’s a good idea to learn how to draw them!
+In the animal kingdom, lions are king, so it’s a good idea to learn how to draw them!
 In the land of drawing, they are a relatively easy sketch that can be accomplished with just a bit of determination!
-Find out how from Easy Drawing Tips.
+Find out how from here.

 Speaking of characters, learning how to doodle your favorite video game characters can be a wonderful way to flex your artistic muscles!
 Here is an Easy Drawing Guide to how to draw your very own Yoshi.